apache/usergrid/sdks/nodejs/README.md

 ##Entities and Collections
 Entities and Collections are used to model the custom data you need to store in your app.
-To enable you to use these in your app, the package provides the Entity and the Collection objects.
+To enable you to use these in your app, the module provides the Entity and the Collection objects.
 The following sections describe how to create and use these objects and show a few examples.

 ##The Entity Object
 Start by creating a new Entity object, where the argument is the name of the collection that the entity will be part of.
 For example, to create an entity of type dogs: